Apleon/Apleon/README.md

 ### Hi there 👋

 My name is Andrew.
+I'm from Belarus, Minsk.
 I'm a student of college, Furture Full Stack developer.

 - 🌱 I’m currently learning: Ruby basics, HTML5, CSS3.
 - 👯 I’m looking to collaborate with other students.